 - The Underworld: It's a blasted wasteland full of fire and suffering, and populated by demons, undead, and worse creatures.
 Dez and his friends have been there a few times.

-- Unexplained Recovery: In his first appearance in "Goodbye, Short Pants", the Lead Dude of Rock turns to dust when Puffin and Akiko steal his youth elixir to cure an aging Dez, but he returns in "We Are Cheetah Face!" completely fine.
-Akiko lampshades this and the Lead Dude of Rock explains:
+- Unexplained Recovery: In his first appearance in "Goodbye, Short Pants", Hairy Smilez, the Lead Dude of Rock, turns to dust when Puffin and Akiko steal his youth elixir to cure an aging Dez, but he returns in "We Are Cheetah Face!" completely fine.
+Dez and his friends lampshade this.Hairy Smilez: Yea, well, I'm a rock god, and rock gods are eternal, right?
+So a little thing like turnin' to dust won't stop me.

 - Unicorn: Gladys, who wished for another horn from Dez.
 The wish backfired when she started growing more horns all over her body.